L\'evy systems and moment formulas for mixed Poisson integrals: L evy systems

 \begin{corollary} If $X$ is a L\'evy process and $F$ is nonnegative, then

 \end{corollary}

 \begin{corollary} If $X$ is a L\'evy process and $F$ is nonnegative, then

-\end{corollary} We note in passing that Corollary~\ref{lem4} and Corollary~\ref{lem6} can also be proved without using Mecke-Palm formulas, in a way similar to the first part of the proof of Lemma~\ref{lem2}, see \cite{dissert}.
-Such proofs are quite involved and the case of the general mixed L\'evy systems appears very problematic with this approach.
+\end{corollary} We note in passing that Corollary~\ref{lem4} and Corollary~\ref{lem6} can also be proved without using Mecke-Palm formula, in a way similar to the first part of the proof of Lemma~\ref{lem2}, see \cite{dissert}.
+The proofs are quite involved and the proof of the general mixed L\'evy systems is fraught with problems if similar approach is to be used.
 On the contrary, Theorem~\ref{E} offers a clear insight into the structure of multidimensional mixed-type L\'evy systems.
-The structure is explained by accumulation of the $j$-th jump of the process, as enumerated by the $j$-th variable of the integrations in \eqref{eq:aaa3}, if $\e_j=1$.
+The structure is explained by accumulating $z_i$, the $i$-th variable of the integrations performed in \eqref{eq:aaa3}, as a jump of the process $X$ at the moment $u_i$, but only if $z_i$ is integrated against the Poisson random measure, rather than it's control measure.
+By accumulation we mean that such jumps are indeed added to the trajectory of the process.
 We encourage the reader to consider the statement of Corollary~\ref{lem6} from this perspective.
-Notably, the complex machinery of stochastic analysis of general Markov processes and the notion of predictability play no explicit role in the above treatment of L\'evy systems of L\'evy processes. \begin{remark} {\rm We note that Theorem~\ref{E} may be generalized to allow for $n$-processes more complicated than $F( u_1,X_{u_1-}, z_1; \dots; u_n,X_{u_n-}, z_n)$, with similar proofs based on the mixed Mecke-Palm formulas.
+Notably, the complex machinery of stochastic analysis of general Markov processes, e.g., the notion of predictability plays little role in the above treatment of L\'evy systems for L\'evy processes. \begin{remark} {\rm We note that Theorem~\ref{E} may be generalized to allow for $n$-processes more complicated than $F( u_1,X_{u_1-}, z_1; \dots; u_n,X_{u_n-}, z_n)$, with similar proofs based on the mixed Mecke-Palm formula.
 Such extensions may involve modifications by predictable factors, cf. \cite[p.
-375]{MR745449}, \cite[VII.2(d)]{MR1138461}, as well as processes which are not adapted to the usual filtration associated with the L\'evy process. } \end{remark} To illustrate Remark~\ref{rem:gLs} we give the following classical extension, cf. \cite[VII.2(d)]{MR1138461}. \begin{lemma} If $F\ge 0$ and $g_t\ge 0$ is predictable, then
+375]{MR745449}, \cite[VII.2(d)]{MR1138461}, and integrating processes which are not adapted to the usual filtration associated with the L\'evy process. } \end{remark} To illustrate Remark~\ref{rem:gLs} we give the following classical extension, cf. \cite[VII.2(d)]{MR1138461}.
+An additional discussion is given at the end of Section~\ref{sec:asLs}. \begin{lemma} If $F\ge 0$ and $g_t\ge 0$ is predictable, then